I had this story in the stack yesterday and I forgot to get to it.

 Do you realize what a tantamount admission to incompetence this is by Mr. Shapiro?

-I don't want to dwell long on the specifics of his modern-day no-love story, but even though some facts remain in dispute, at every moment when judgment was called for, Edwards made the wrong choice.
+I don't want to dwell long on the specifics of this modern-day no-love story, but even though some facts remain in dispute, at every moment when judgment was called for, Edwards made the wrong choice.

 My mistake about John Edwards was believing all of his public boasts about his nearly perfect marriage.

-I allowed myself to judge him to the prism of his union with Elizabeth, when I would have reached a far different conclusion if I had gazed through his lens of his dallions with Riley Hunter.
+I allowed myself to judge him through the prism of his union with Elizabeth, when I would have reached a far different conclusion if I had gazed through his lens of his dallions with Riley Hunter.

-If there is a moral here, other than the obvious truism and the danger of women who inspired Jay McIntyre novels, it is about the need for humanity and humility when writing about a candidate's marriage, his religious beliefs, or other deeply personal matters.
+If there is a moral here, other than the obvious truism and the danger of women who inspired Jay McInerney novels, it is about the need for humanity and humility when writing about a candidate's marriage, his religious beliefs, or other deeply personal matters.

-There are things that reporters and readers simply cannot know for certain without empowering journalistic gumshoes to do bed checks.
+There are things that reporters and readers simply cannot know for certain without empowering journalistic gumshoes to do bed checks, but you didn't do it.

 My mistake was believing all of his public boasts.

-Michelle Obama's center stage role on opening night of the Democrat convention is emblematic of this buy one, get one free trend that began with Ronald and Nancy Reagan.
+Michelle Obama's center stage role on opening night of the Democrat Convention is emblematic of this buy-one, get-one-free trend that began with Ronald and Nancy Reagan.

 Ronald and Nancy Reagan.